Leptospirosis: Epidemiology

 It is estimated that one million severe cases of leptospirosis occur annually, with 58,900 deaths, with the highest disease burden occurring in tropical and subtropical regions, particularly in South and Southeast Asia, Latin America, and parts of Africa.
 Severe cases account for 5–15% of all leptospirosis cases.
 Leptospirosis is found in both urban and rural areas in tropical, subtropical, and temperate regions.
 The global health burden for leptospirosis can be measured by disability-adjusted life year (DALY).
 The score is 42 per 100,000 people per year, which is more than other diseases such as rabies and filariasis.

 The convergence of climate change impacts—such as rising temperatures, flooding and natural disasters, mass migration, poverty, and public health challenges—with insufficient health and sanitation infrastructure heightens the risk of leptospirosis.
 Urban poor populations in densely populated cities are at particularly high risk due to limited access to sanitation and exposure to contaminated floodwaters.
 In countries such as Brazil, India, and the Philippines, outbreaks often follow heavy rainfall and flooding events.

 Leptospirosis is considered a neglected tropical disease (NTD), and its incidence may be significantly underreported due to diagnostic challenges and low awareness among healthcare providers.

+Leptospirosis is a worldwide zoonotic disease.
+Primarily found in the tropical and subtropical areas, in particularly those undergoing significant heavy rainfall and flooding.
+In a systematic review, it was found that 1 million cases and about 60,000 deaths occur annually worldwide due to Leptospirosis.
+The disease burden is higher among populations in low- and middle-income countries, where environmental factors and poor hygiene contribute to its spread and transmission.